commanderka/frvtMovieMaker/README.md

 * copy edbs for each reference implementation to the folder of the implementation.
 The following naming scheme is required for each edb/manifest:
   * edb name: [edbName].edb
   * manifest name: [edbName].manifest
+  * if multiple edb/manifests are found a hitlist is appended for each edb
 * Append the lib dir of each reference implementation to your LD_LIBRARY_PATH
 * Adapt the file makeMovie.py such that the paths to your reference implementations are correct.
 Example:
 ```python